This information explains how to use sunscreen correctly.

 How do I protect myself against UVA rays?

-UVA rays contribute to skin aging and skin cancer, so it’s important to protect yourself against them.
-The SPF number of a sunscreen indicates only the UVB protection, not the UVA protection.
-Sunscreens that protect against UVA rays must:
+UVA rays cause skin aging and skin cancer, so it’s important to protect yourself against them.

-Sunscreens with an SPF below 15 or without broad-spectrum protection do not protect against UVA rays.
-These products carry a label stating that they do not protect against skin cancer.
-Make sure you use sunscreens that have UVA protection.Back to top
+Sunscreens with an SPF below 15 or without broad-spectrum protection don’t protect against UVA rays.
+These products have a label that says they don’t protect against skin cancer.

 Who needs sunscreen?

-Everyone, especially if you have a fair skin tone and burn easily with sun exposure.Back to top
+Everyone should use sunscreen, especially if you have a fair skin tone and burn when you’re in the sun.

 When should I use sunscreen?

-You should use sunscreen every day that you are outside, even on cloudy days.
-About 80% of the rays pass through the clouds.
+Use sunscreen every day that you’re outside, even on cloudy days.
+About 80% of the sun’s rays pass through the clouds, so you can still burn even when it’s cloudy.

-- Spread a thin layer on your skin.
+- Spread a thin layer of it on your skin and rub it in.

 - Then, apply another thin layer on your skin.